AtoB Fleet Card Statement to Excel

 5. Compare the cleaned file back to the source statement before you move on.
 Check row count, total spend, and, where relevant, gallons.

-That is the real difference between a rough export and a reliable one.
 An AtoB statement to CSV file is only useful if the row structure preserves the relationship between the card swipe, the driver or truck context, and the fuel details behind the spend.
 If gallons drift into text, merchant names merge into notes, or non-fuel charges are lumped into the same logic as diesel purchases, the file may still open in Excel but it is no longer ready for bookkeeping.

 When manual cleanup starts to dominate the job, a prompt-based tool such as Invoice Data Extraction can help with the normalization step.
 The platform is built to upload financial documents, describe the fields you need in plain language, and return structured Excel, CSV, or JSON output without building a template first.
 For a specialized fleet-card layout, test one or two representative weekly statements first, make sure the fields land where you want them, and then reuse the same prompt across the rest of the batch.